 Welcome (2007)

-Nana has given some glimpses of his un-matchable comic timing in some his earlier films but he never went full comic before Welcome, a film which was an absolute riot from beginning to end.
+Nana has given some glimpses of his unmatchable comic timing in some of his earlier films, but he never went full comic before Welcome, a film that was an absolute riot from beginning to end.

 Nana plays the role of Uday Shetty in the film, a don who wants to find a perfect groom for his sister.
-When he comes across one, he makes a lot of efforts to make sure that groom’s family must never come to know about his gruesome past.
+When he comes across one, he makes a lot of effort to make sure that the groom’s family never comes to know about his gruesome past.

-One of the highest grossing films of 2007, the film was an all-out Nana Patekar show.
-Welcome is in our list of Best Bollywood Comedy Movies.
+One of the highest-grossing films of 2007, Welcome was an all-out Nana Patekar show.
+It is on our list of the Best Bollywood Comedy Movies.

 Also Check :